 Another option is ActivArmor to immobilize a finger after a fracture.
-Activarmor is a new technology which uses 3D printing to make a custom waterproof plastic cast.
+Activarmor is a new technology that uses 3D printing to make a custom waterproof plastic cast.
 This technology is exclusively offered at the Jacksonville Orthopedic Institute in Northeast Florida.

 How Long Does it take to Heal a Broken Finger?

 A broken finger usually heals in 4 to 6 weeks.
-This time frame may vary fro person to person.
+This time frame may vary from person to person.
 A mild fracture may heal quicker.
 A severe or complicated fracture may take more time.
 Proper immobilization may help to improve healing time.

 What Happens if a Broken Finger Goes Untreated?

 If a mild fracture goes untreated, it may heal fine with no issues.
-But, there is risk involved with this approach.
+But, there is a risk involved with this approach.
 If there is deformity after a fracture, the deformity may become permanent without proper treatment.

 Do I Need to go to the Doctor for a Broken Finger?

 If there is increased swelling and pain after trauma to a finger that persists for a day or 2, it is best to see a physician to determine if there is a more severe injury.
-If there is obvious deformity, then you should go to the doctor or emergency department immediately.
+If there is an obvious deformity, then you should go to the doctor or emergency department immediately.

 How do I know if I’ve Broken my Finger?

-If you think you may have a broken middle finger, or any other finger, JOI can help.
+If you think you may have a broken middle finger or any other finger, JOI can help.
 The Jacksonville Orthopedic Institute offers patients experience and care that are needed to heal properly from finger fractures.